Early Childhood Education (ECE)

 Career Options & Highlights

-The Folsom Lake College program offers a hands-on approach to learning skills in working with young children from birth through the age of 12.
+The Folsom Lake College Early Childhood Education program offers a hands-on approach to learning skills in working with young children from birth through the age of 12.
 Certificates and degrees have been designed to prepare students for employment at the various levels within privately funded child care centers and publicly funded child development programs.
 The program meets the course requirements for teachers and directors of private child care programs licensed by the California State Department of Social Services (Title 22).
 In addition, the program meets the coursework requirements for the Child Development Permit issued by the California Commission on Teacher Credentialing.

 Early Childhood Career Options